dingtim/hugo-academic/content/en/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Biological Engineering
+  - Biolog
-  - Organic chemistry
+  - Chemistry
-  - Information Retrieval
+  - IEnvironmental Science

 # Education to show in About widget
 education:
   courses: